samsquire/ideas4/README.md

 Clearly we want to run multiple threads in parallel, the problem occurs when they both want to write and read to the same data structure.

 I propose a scheduler that deschedules threads that want to read or write to values that are being written to.
+This idea is based on the whitepaper Wait-Free Queues With Multiple Enqueuers and Dequeuers.

+When we go to write or read from X we set our thread's state to read or write X and we set our phase number to the maximum phase number of all threads + 1.

+When someone goes to read write X, they check the phase number of all threads and if there is one less than itself, it unscheduled this thread.
+Then when that other thread is finished it reschedules threads that are the lowest phase number.

 # incomplete ideas